flucoma/flucoma-docs/doc/BufSTFT.rst

 :control hopSize:

-   How many samples there are in-between analysis windows.
+   How many samples there are in-between the start position of the analysis windows.
 The -1 default value will default to half of windowSize (overlap of 2).

 :control fftSize:

    The FFT/IFFT size.
 It should be at least 4 samples long, at least the size of the window, and a power of 2.
 Making it larger allows an oversampling of the spectral precision.
-The -1 default value will use the next power of 2 equal or above the windowSize.
+The -1 default value will use the next power of 2 equal to or above the windowSize.
 For this object it is effectively capped at 65536.

 :control padding:

    Controls the zero-padding added to either end of the source buffer or segment.
 Possible values are 0 (no padding), 1 (default, half the window size), or 2 (window size - hop size).
 Padding ensures that all input samples are completely analysed: with no padding, the first analysis window starts at time 0, and the samples at either end will be tapered by the STFT windowing function.
 Mode 1 has the effect of centering the first sample in the analysis window and ensuring that the very start and end of the segment are accounted for in the analysis.
 Mode 2 can be useful when the overlap factor (window size / hop size) is greater than 2, to ensure that the input samples at either end of the segment are covered by the same number of analysis frames as the rest of the analysed material.